UdK-VPT/BuildingSystems/docs/source/simpleBuildingModel.rst

 In the next step the location shall be changed to study the impact of a hot and dry climate on the thermal energy demand of the building model in comparison to the moderate climate of Berlin.
-For this purpose change the parameter *WeatherData* within the ambient component to *Iran_Hashtgerd_NetCDF* (Hashtgerd is a city in north Iran 100 km west of Tehran).
+For this purpose change the parameter *WeatherData* within the ambient component to *Iran_Hashtgerd_Meteonorm_NetCDF* (Hashtgerd is a city in north Iran 100 km west of Tehran).

 In comparison to Berlin the outside temperature is close to 40 degree Celsius during the summer (Berlin 32 degree Celsius).
 This leads to a significant cooling demand in summer, but there is still a relevant heating demand in winter.